April 1, 2010 Campus NewsletterPage address: https://www.mnsu.edu/media/newsletter/2010-04-01/

 - Microsoft E-Learning courses;

 - Software licenses for lab and classroom use;

 The program includes a wide range of information, from computer basics to high-level programming and architecture.

 Those who wish to access this program may log in to the IT Academy site with a Windows Live ID (instructions available online).
 More information is available on the ITS website or from Shannon Jeffries (Information & Technology Services) at 389-3205.

 Results of the 2009 Work Climate Survey have been tallied and are available on the Great Place to Work Web site.
 More information about the Great Place to Work Task Force can also be found there.

-Linda Hanson (Affirmative Action) and Scott Olson (Academic & Student Affairs), task force co-chairs, encourage faculty and staff members to look at the results.
+Linda Hanson (Equal Opportunity & Title IX) and Scott Olson (Academic & Student Affairs), task force co-chairs, encourage faculty and staff members to look at the results.